da-rth/VisIBoT/README.md

 ### VisiBot Processing System

 The VisIBot Processing System automatically collects Bad Packets honeypot data and extracts, executes and analyses botnet malware payloads using the LiSa sandbox in real-time.
-Through combined static and dynamic analysis of malware payloads, the proposed system is capable of identifying potential (candidate) Command & Control (C2) servers and Peer-to-Peer networks for IoT Botnets.
+Through combined static, dynamic, and heuristic-based analysis of malware payloads, the proposed system is capable of identifying potential (candidate) Command & Control (C2) servers and Peer-to-Peer networks for IoT Botnets.
 Contained in various docker images, celery tasks are created from collected Bad Packets results and are processed using a scalable number of celery workers.
 The task queue is maintained using redis and is designed to work with various celery workers.
 This ensures that even if a single worker fails, the task queue will not be halted and processing will continue.

 #### Tools and Frameworks:
 - [Python](https://www.python.org/) - Interpreted, high-level programming language